 Are you thinking about planning a trip to Scandinavia?
-Whether you’re looking to experience the northern lights or visit the grand capital cities, this useful guide will help you find the best times to visit and the best places to see in Scandinavia.
-Get ready for a bucket-list worthy trip to the land of the Vikings, majestic Nordic landscapes, royal caiptals, fjords and waterfalls.
+Made up of Sweden, Denmark and Norway, this region is a top destination whether you’re looking to experience the northern lights or visit the grand capital cities.

+This useful guide will help you figure out the best times to visit and the best places to see in Scandinavia.
+Get ready for a bucket-list worthy trip to the land of the Vikings, steep mountains, long fjords and majestic waterfalls.

-Best time to visit
+Best time to visit Scandinavia

 With four distinct seasons, Scandinavia has plenty to offer all year long.
 When is best to visit for you is personal and may depend on your pre-booked holidays, what you want to see and experience, or your preferred season.

-Best time to visit Scandinavia for weather
+1. Best time to visit Scandinavia for weather

-Best time to visit Scandinavia for quieter travel
+2. Best time to visit Scandinavia for quieter travel

 Scandinavia is very popular with travellers – for excellent reasons!
-But do you dream of a quiet holiday, to experience the natural wonders in peaceful reflection, or to capture the perfect photos without too many distractions?
+But do you dream of a quiet holiday, to experience the natural wonders in peaceful reflection?
+Or to capture the perfect photos without too many distractions?

-If you would like to take advantage of the fairer weather and quieter attractions, the shoulder season (late May and early June as well as September) are a great time to visit.
+If you would like to take advantage of the fairer weather and quieter attractions, visit during the shoulder season in May or September.

-Best time to visit Scandinavia to see the northern lights
+3. Best time to visit Scandinavia to see the northern lights

 Best places to visit in Scandinavia